-Solar feed-in tariffs can sometimes be confused with solar rebates, a solar rebate is a discount you can get when you buy a solar power system.
-A solar feed-in tariff is a price or credit you get when your grid connected solar power system sells electricity back to the grid for use by other customers on the grid.
+Solar feed-in tariffs can sometimes be confused with solar rebates.
+A solar rebate is a discount you can get when you buy a solar power system.
+A solar feed-in tariff is a price or credit you get when your grid-connected solar power system sells electricity back to the grid for use by other customers on the grid.

 The feed-in tariff rates were high to begin with to help create an incentive for home and business owners to install a solar power system and in turn help Australia meet its renewable energy targets to help reduce climate change.
-Back when the tariffs were introduced the price of a solar system was 4 times what it is today in 2016.
-The tariffs are now only a fraction of what they were and will soon disappear completely.
+Back when the tariffs were introduced the price of a solar system was four times what it is today in 2016.
+The tariffs are now only a fraction of what they were and will soon disappear altogether.

 More comprehensive information of state by state feed-in tariffs and rates can be found in the list below:

 The feed-in tariff is the amount paid to clean energy system owners for the electricity they generate from a solar or wind system and feed into the grid, enabling that power to be sold to other customers.
-There are two types of feed in tariffs in Australia: Net and Gross.
+There are two types of feed-in tariffs in Australia: Net and Gross.

 When a solar power system makes electricity it is first used in the home or business, any excess power generated that is not used is sent to feed the grid.
-A NET feed-in tariff will only pay you for the power exported to the grid, all states in Australia now have a NET feed-in tariff.
+A NET feed-in tariff will only pay you for the electricity exported to the grid, all states in Australia now have a NET feed-in tariff.